xinehc/pilea/README.md

 <ins>***Step 2: Profiling***</ins>

 > [!TIP]
-> If multiple samples are available, running them in a single batch (`*.fasta`) can help avoid repeatedly loading the reference database, which can be time-consuming if the database is large.
+> If multiple samples are available, running them in a single batch (`*.fasta`) helps avoid repeated database loading, which can be time-consuming if the database is large.

 Both FASTA (`fa|fasta`) and FASTQ (`fq|fastq`) files are supported.
 By default, paired-end reads are identified with pattern `_(1|2|R1|R2|fwd|rev)`.
 Use `--single` for single-end reads.
 PTR estimates and other metadata for MAGs that pass basic filters will be saved to `output.tsv`.